Sergeant major: United States Marine Corps

-In the United States Marine Corps, sergeant major is the ninth and highest enlisted rank, just above first sergeant, and equal in pay grade to master gunnery sergeant, although the two have different responsibilities.
-While sergeant major is a rank, the official billet of marines in this position is command senior enlisted leader.
+In the United States Marine Corps, sergeant major (E-9) is above first sergeant and master sergeant (both E-8 pay grade), and equal in pay grade to master gunnery sergeant, although the two have different responsibilities.
+While sergeant major is a rank, marines in this rank are almost exclusively in the command staff and are the senior enlisted leaders and advisors to their commanding officers.
 Marine sergeants major must have been a first sergeant to be promoted to this rank; master sergeants cannot be.
 Marine Corps sergeants major serve as the senior enlisted marine in the Corps' units of battalion, squadron or higher echelon, as the unit commander's senior enlisted advisor and to handle matters of discipline and morale among the enlisted marines.
-Sergeant Major of the Marine Corps is a separate and unique position.
+Sergeant Major of the Marine Corps is a separate and unique position/billet.
+The individual holding this billet is personally chosen by the Commandant of the Marine Corps and is the most senior enlisted marine in the Corps.